d4n3sh/thedaneshproject/content/posts/2009-11-06-what-do-you-use-your-ie-for.md

 I currently only have one laptop running Window XP, my office laptop.
 The rest run Linux.

-IE is only use to browse my local Intranet aka &#8220;sharepoint&#8221; and to download my essential software when I first install.
+IE is only use to browse my local Intranet aka "sharepoint" and to download my essential software when I first install.

 Source: [TheNextWeb][2]